 Next to the hall in the village itself are two trees that stand with great significance.
 They were planted in 1977 by Jimmy Carter the President of the USA at the time and James Callaghan our Prime Minister after a visit to Washington Old Hall, to commemorate it.
 Due to the American links, Washington DC and the City of Sunderland have a ‘friendship agreement’ which “hopes to create cultural and economic ties with one another”.

-The cost of entry to Washington Old Hall and grounds is £6 for an adult and £3 for a child, with a family ticket costing £14.
-Opening times are daily 10am-4pm at present until Christmas Eve and then it closes until February half term.
+The cost of entry to Washington Old Hall and grounds is £6.30 for an adult and £3.15 for a child, with a family ticket costing £15.75.
+Opening times are daily 12pm-6pm in the month of December for illuminating the gardens and then it closes until February half term.